Mcrouse42/employee-tracker/README.md

   Once installed you will want to run the program.
 To do so enter this into the command line/terminal:
   `npm start`

-  From there you can view, add or update any employee, department or role.
+  From there you will follow the prompts to view, add or update any employee, department or role.

   [Walkthrough Video Link](https://drive.google.com/file/d/1iSmGY8lCZbCjdmrqW62bgRwuyOQm9Bx8/view?usp=sharing)